HGuzman-Soto/fbook_scraper/data/README.md

 ## Columns are identified as such:

+* text - raw social media text.
+Includes post + comment
-text - corresponds to the raw text (string) id - corresponds to postID_commentID_sentenceID (string) clean_text - corresponds to the preprocess text (string) content_word - corresponds to extracted content words (list) starting_index - corresponds the beginning index of the content word, from the cleaned text ending_index - corresponds to the ending index of the content word, from the cleaned text
+* id - postID_commentID_sentenceID
+* clean_text - preprocessed text
+* content_word - extracted content word
+* starting_index - beginning index of the content word, from the cleaned text ( ending_index - ending index of the content word, from the cleaned text

 ## Diagram of pipeline architecture
 ![GitHub Logo](diagrams/pipeline_high.png)